 Making Edibles with Reclaim

-Since reclaim is already activated, it can be melted into butter, coconut oil, or MCT oil for making all kinds of edibles.
+Since reclaim is already activated, some people melt it into butter, coconut oil, or MCT oil for making various edibles.

 How to Use It